splitio/android-client/streaming/README.md

 # Streaming Module

-Generic Server-Sent Events (SSE) client library for Android.
-This module is responsible for connecting to an SSE endpoint, managing the connection lifecycle, and delivering raw parsed events to the consumer.
+Generic Server-Sent Events (SSE) client library.
+This module is responsible for connecting to an SSE endpoint, managing the connection lifecycle, and delivering raw parsed events.
 It has **no knowledge of application-level message semantics** (e.g. Split notifications, authentication, or JWT tokens).

 ## Architecture